 In 1915 the 1st Battalion was sent to the Front, a full list of engagements can be seen here.

+In May 1915 the troops were involved in fierce fighting in Festubert, France.
 Frank Johns was hit and killed by shrapnel on the 27th May 1915.

 This photograph of the ruined battlefield near Festubert was taken in the spring of 1919.

-According to letters from the battle, including one from Leo Cogan who grew up with Frank and travelled whit him throughout his life, writes that death was ‘instantaneous’ and ‘I shall miss him very much’.
+According to letters from the battle, including one from George Cogan who grew up with Frank and travelled whit him throughout his life, writes that death was ‘instantaneous’ and ‘I shall miss him very much’.

 One more explicit letter from Private A Trenerom writes: ‘It was a living inferno with all kinds going on 24 hours a day.’

 Frank Johns is commemorated in the First World War Book of Remembrance in the Memorial Chamber of the Peace Tower in Ottowa.
 His name appears on page 21.